Police related deaths

 2025-0024 14 Jan 2025 Manchester North

-College of Policing West Yorkshire Police National Police Chiefs’ Council
+College of Policing National Police Chiefs’ Council West Yorkshire Police

-Concerns summary Police occupational health lacks specialist mental health nurses and post-death investigation for learning.
+Concerns summary (AI summary) Police occupational health lacks specialist mental health nurses and post-death investigation for learning.
 Protocols are unclear for officers disclosing suicidal thoughts, and student officer training causes stress without adequate progress tracking.

 Matthew Brierley